brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Ancestral-Guardian"></a>Barbarian – Path of the Ancestral Guardian

-Probably a best-in-class tank, the Ancestral Guardian takes the Barbarian’s natural durability and adds some useful features for getting enemies to focus on you instead of your allies.
+Probably a best-in-class tank, the Ancestral Guardian takes the Barbarian's natural durability and adds some useful features for getting enemies to focus on you instead of your allies.
 Barbarians are already durable, but you'll probably want to go weapon-and-shield, as your main goal will be getting the enemies to focus on you.
 Your main goal is to keep your allies from harm, so this is the best option.
 Ancestral Guardian is one of the least offensive Barbarian subclasses, so your allies must deal good damage.
 Also, Barbarians typically have all their high stats locked up in the three physical stats, so mental stats are often low.
 Low mental stats can make it hard to withstand magical attacks.

 Barbarians need a high Strength and Constitution, a fairly high Dexterity, and possibly a decent mental stat.
 The original Human is a good choice, getting a +1 to every stat.
 Mountain Dwarves, Half-Orcs, and Goliaths also make excellent Barbarians, with Goliaths getting the ability to shrug off damage once a day.